cvs-health/testaro/README.md

 # testaro

-Accessibility test automation
+Federated accessibility test automation

 ## Summary

-Testaro is a collection of web accessibility tests.
+Testaro is a collection of collections of web accessibility tests.

 The purpose of Testaro is to provide programmatic access to over 600 accessibility tests defined in several test packages and in Testaro itself.